barbarer/py4e-int/_sources/objects/se-presurvey-cls.rst

     Methods like <code>__init__</code> and <code>__str__</code>

 .. poll:: class-obj-9
-    :option_1: I am unfamiliar with these concepts
+    :option_1: I am unfamiliar with this concept
-    :option_2: I know what they mean, but have not used them in a program
+    :option_2: I know what it means, but have not used it in a program
-    :option_3: I have used these concepts in a program, but am not confident about my ability to use them
+    :option_3: I have used this concept in a program, but am not confident about my ability to use it
-    :option_4: I am confident in my ability to use these concepts in simple programs
+    :option_4: I am confident in my ability to use this concept in simple programs
-    :option_5: I am confident in my ability to use these concepts in complex programs
+    :option_5: I am confident in my ability to use this concept in complex programs
     :results: instructor

     The use of  <code>self</code> in class

 .. poll:: class-obj-10
-    :option_1: I am unfamiliar with these concepts
+    :option_1: I am unfamiliar with this concept
-    :option_2: I know what they mean, but have not used them in a program
+    :option_2: I know what it means, but have not used it in a program
-    :option_3: I have used these concepts in a program, but am not confident about my ability to use them
+    :option_3: I have used this concept in a program, but am not confident about my ability to use it
-    :option_4: I am confident in my ability to use these concepts in simple programs
+    :option_4: I am confident in my ability to use this concept in simple programs
-    :option_5: I am confident in my ability to use these concepts in complex programs
+    :option_5: I am confident in my ability to use this concept in complex programs
     :results: instructor

     Defining instance variables like <code>self.color = color</code>